 Dave was looking at the A Level and GCSE results of various schools in the Warwick and Leamington area, which were potentially where Eleanor would go to in September the following year.

-As you’d expect, Warwick and King’s High, the two major private schools in Warwick, had very good grades.
+As you’d expect, Beauchamp Boy’s School and St Mildred’s School for Girls, the two major private schools in Warwick, had very good grades.
 The non private schools not so much, considering the governments algorithm.
 The school with the worst grades in the area was Zanzibar, which was to be expected.

 You see, no one really liked Zanzibar.
 They hated the fact that it was full of dysfunctional teenagers who would see that for lunch they were going to have “cheese and crackers” and thought it would be funny to rub off the last three letters so that it would say “cheese and crack”.
 Many a rumour had been spread about Zanzibar.

 “I hear the staff grow cannabis in the roof.”

 “I hear they stick things down with glue, which some of them sniff.”

 Well, you get the idea.
 Every year Ofsted would visit the school, and every year they would give it grade 4 (inadequate), and every year the school would be exactly the same as it was the year before.
 No change whatsoever.

 Weirdly, despite all this, Dave was planning on sending Eleanor there in September next year and Will in a few years time.

 “Are you sure Zanzibar would be the best school for Will and Eleanor to go to?”, Sarah asked Dave inquisitively.

 “Yes, I’m sure the quality of education is top notch and, most importantly, its free,” Dave replied.